kevoreilly/CAPEv2/docs/book/src/installation/guest_physical/network.rst

 Networking
 ==========

-Now you need to decide how to make your physical machine able to access Internet or your local network.
+Now you need to decide how to make your physical machine able to access the Internet or your local network.

-In order to make it work properly you'll have to configure your machine's network so that the Host and the Guest can communicate.
+To make it work properly you'll have to configure your machine's network so that the Host and the Guest can communicate.
 Testing the network access by pinging a guest is a good practice, to make sure the virtual network was set up correctly.
-Use only static IP addresses for your guest, as today CAPE doesn't support DHCP and using it will break your setup.
+Use only static IP addresses for your guest, as today CAPE doesn't support DHCP, and using it will break your setup.

-This stage is very much up to your own requirements and to the characteristics of your virtualization software.
+This stage is very much up to your requirements and the characteristics of your virtualization software.

 For physical machines, make sure when setting the IP address of the guest to also set